 But this new wisdom, however widely held, is utterly wrong.
 Yes, right now climate change may be lower down some people’s thoughts.
 Yes, we need to be sensitive to businesses’ needs.
 But in so many ways, for so many consumers, for so many firms, going green has never made so much sense.

-Using a contrasting technique he illustrated that there’s more involved than just a simple decision between green or growth.
+He then used a contrasting technique for illustration.
+So, he illustrated that there’s more involved than just a simple decision between green or growth.
 Hence the theme for his speech…Green Growth.
+Certainly this was a central plank of the Prince Charles whistle stop speech tour 18 months ago.

 He used a whole series of rhetorical questions in his speech to good effect.
-This works well with a political speech that requires both illustration and brevity:
+This works well with a political speech.
+Not least because he needs both illustration and brevity:

 How can we relieve some of the pressure on hard-up households?
 By helping families use less energy to cut their bills.
 How can we re-balance our economy away from its over-reliance on the City of London?
 By capitalising on our competitive edge in green industries, generating jobs and wealth outside of London and the South East.